pgrunde/points/README.md

 ```
 func (f *File) Read(b []byte) (n int, err error)
 ```
 You see `(f *File)` after the keyword `func` and before `Read`- this tells you that, in this case, the type `*File` has the method `Read` (ignore the asterisk for now and just think `File`, I'll explain why that doo-hickey is here in a bit).
 More importantly, our `type Reader interface` has just one method, and its name, input type, and output types are *identical* to the method that `*File` has- you don't even need to know what the types `[]byte` or `error` are to see that they're the same.
 Using the Reader interface type as the input to `io.NewReader` lets us know that any type can be used as an input so long as it *implements the Reader interface*, which is to say it has the method `Read` with the same input and output types.
-Let us rewrite our `PlayerCount()` function to create a new reader, and we'll pass it a special `os.File` type called [Stdin](https://golang.org/pkg/os/#pkg-variables), which is a File that represents input coming from the user's console (Terminal).
+Let us rewrite our `PlayerCount()` function to create a new reader, and we'll pass it a special `os.File` type called [Stdin](https://golang.org/pkg/os/#pkg-variables), which is a File that represents input coming from the user's console.
+Change your code to look like this:
 ```
+package main

+import (
+  "fmt"
+  "bufio"
+  "os"
+)

+func main() {
+  count := PlayerCount()
+  fmt.Printf("Creating game with %d players\n", count)
+}

 func PlayerCount() int {
   r := bufio.NewReader(os.Stdin)
 }
 ```
+# Oopsies